Iraí de Minas

-Location
+Geography

 The municipality is located in the region of the Alto Paranaíba, just north of the Nova Ponte Reservoir, which is fed by the Rio Anzol and the Ribeirão Santa Juliana.
 The elevation of the town center is 951 meters.
 Highway connections are made by local road to BR-365, which connects to Uberlândia.
 Neighboring municipalities are: Monte Carmelo (N); Patrocínio (E); Pedrinópolis and Perdizes(S); Nova Ponte and Romaria (W).